gyanantaran/sonic-ai-particle-detector/README.md

 - Add different types of entities (e.g., squares, triangles).
 - Implement gravity and friction.
 - Add audio effects on collisions.

+## Design Desicions

+1. The simulation phase was going through a terrible problem.
+An obvious glitch in the system allowed particles inside a container to jump off from the container when their velocities is sufficiently high.
+This was because the delta time between frame renderings is pretty much the same, but if(because of the shaking of the container) particles gain speed, then the delta position may become greater than the thickness of the container.
+To tackle this problem, no trivial solutions are coming to the author's mind.
+One solution is to check wether the line connecting the next position and this position intersect the container.
+This would then allow the author to handel this bug through and through with a hit on performance.
+The other solution is to keep the framerate high enough and velocities moderate.